tommywu052/Thermal_MaskAI_mirror/README.md

 # Nvida Jetson & Azure IoTEdge
 ![Overall Schematic](/Overall_Schematic.png)

-Everything in this repository will help you setup a thermal-mask-detection system using the hardwares below
+This repository contains very detailed steps that will help you setup a thermal-mask-detection system using the hardwares below.
+Maksure you follow everysingle step outlined in various READMEs of this repository.

 # Hardware Requirements:
 1. Nvidia Jetson Series (Xavier, Nano, TX2 ONLY)